 - Turn off the lights in rooms you are no longer using.

-- Share your Netflix account (I share mine with my daughter)
+- Share your Netflix or music account (I share mine with my daughter)

 Things I’d like to do this year include: